 4. Valley of the Waters (Plus Vera Falls)

-The Valley of the Waters walking track guides bushwalkers deep into the rainforest of the Wentworth Falls valley, with several small waterfalls and lookout points to explore.
+The Valley of the Waters walking track guides bushwalkers into the rainforest of the Wentworth Falls valley, with several small waterfalls and lookout points to explore.

 This track is essentially the first part of the Wentworth Pass, up until the intersection where the Wentworth Pass makes a sharp left turn.